WARP4dot52/lambda/poincare/doc/tree.md

 The `TreeStack` has a reference table, which is an array of node offsets.
 This array has a maximal size (`TreeStack::k_maxNumberOfReferences`).

-In addition, offset can have a special value :
+In addition, offset can have a special value:
 - `TreeStack::ReferenceTable::InvalidatedOffset` indicates that the node doesn't exist anymore in the `TreeStack`.
 - `TreeStack::ReferenceTable::DeletedOffset` indicates that the `TreeRef`